pashadude/sugar_signal/sugar/docs/updated_filtering_flow.md

 3. **Simplified pass condition** - main keywords + no exclusion keywords = pass
 4. **✨ Enhanced filtering to check both title and text** for keywords and context zones
 5. **✨ Enhanced deduplication to consider source information** when identifying duplicates
+6. **✨ NEW: Allow mixed commodity articles** - articles containing sugar AND other commodities are now accepted

 ### Benefits:
 1. **Higher recall** - more valid sugar articles captured